Higher Laminations and Affine Buildings: Laminations for the space

 \begin{lemma} We can choose $\lambda_i$ large enough such that for each triangle of flags $F_p, F_q, F_r$ in our triangulation of the $n$-gon and every $i, j, k$ with $i+j+k=m$,

 where now $x_p$ is the $\cO$-module spanned by and similarly for $x_q$ and $x_r$.
-In other words, we act upon the flags $F_i$, so that the vectors are a good lift of $F_i \cdot \lambda_i$ and \end{lemma}
+In other words, we act upon the flags $F_i$, so that the vectors are a good lift of $F_i \cdot \lambda_i$ and span the $\cO$-module $x_i$.
+Then we will have \end{lemma}

 \begin{proof} The different spans $x_p, x_q, x_r$ vary as we change the $\lambda_i$.
-Consider the different possible values for minus the valuation of the determinant of some subset of $i$ vectors among some subset of $j$ vectors among and some subset of $k$ vectors among Observe that for any choice of $\lambda_i$, $f_{ijk}^t (x_p,x_q,x_r)$ is the maximum of all these values, as the determinant of any $i$ vectors in $x_p$, $j$ vectors in $x_q$, and $k$ vectors in $x_r$ is a linear combination of the determinants considered above.
-However, as the $\lambda_i$ get large, the valuation of get negative the fastest.
-Thus for large enough $\lambda_i$, we have our claim.
+Consider all the different possible values for minus the valuation of the determinant of some subset of $i$ vectors among some subset of $j$ vectors among and some subset of $k$ vectors among Observe that for any choice of $\lambda_i$, $f_{ijk}^t (x_p,x_q,x_r)$ is the maximum of all these values, as the determinant of any $i$ vectors in $x_p$, $j$ vectors in $x_q$, and $k$ vectors in $x_r$ is a linear combination of the determinants considered above.

+However, as the $\lambda_i$ get large, $\lambda_{ij}-\lambda_{i {j+1}}$ all get large simultaneously, so that the valuation of gets negative the fastest among determinants of sets of $i$, $j$ and $k$ vectors from $x_p, x_q$ and $x_r$, respectively.
+Thus for large enough $\lambda_i$, will be the largest value among the different negative valuations of the determinants.
+Thus this value will indeed be $f_{ijk}^t (x_p,x_q,x_r)$, and we have our claim.

 \end{proof}